Michael Drayton is the poet

 Worthy your country’s name

-That honour still pursue.
+That honour still

 Go and subdue